-COVID-19 has been the dominant factor affecting markets this year.
+75 - Dec/19 COVID-19 has been the dominant factor affecting markets this year.
 Panic took hold in February and March, but central banks and governments acted swiftly to reassure investors, and confidence began to return.
-Whilst nowhere escaped unscathed by the economic effects of the virus, China and some other Asian countries appear to have handled the pandemic well, and their economies are generally recovering.
+Whilst nowhere escaped unscathed by the economic effects of the virus, China and some other Asian countries appear to have handled the pandemic well, and their economies are returning to normal.
 By contrast, the US, Europe and Latin America have been hit hard, and in many cases are now in the throes of a second wave.
 Lockdowns have taken their toll on businesses and jobs, interest rates have been slashed and substantial fiscal stimulus injected into economies.
 Inflation remains subdued in most developed markets.